slarmoo/.github/profile/webFrameworks/react/components/components.md

 ## The render function

 One of the primary purposes of a component is to generate the user interface.
-This is done with the component's `render` function.
-Whatever is returned from the `render` function is inserted into the component HTML element.
+This is done with the JSX returned from a component.
+Whatever is returned, inserted into the component HTML element.

-As a simple example, a JSX file containing a React component element named `Demo` would cause React to load the `Demo` component, call the `render` function, and insert the result into the place of the `Demo` element.
+As a simple example, a JSX file containing a React component element named `Demo` would cause React to load the `Demo` component, get the JSX returned from the component, and insert the result into the place of the `Demo` element.

 **JSX**